hjanime/SPADEVizR/README.md

 <img src="README.figures/PhenoViewer-1.png" title="" alt="" style="display: block; margin: auto;" />

-## <a name="boxplot_viewer_function"/> XX Boxplot Viewer
+## <a name="boxplot_viewer_function"/> 6.4 Boxplot viewer

-The `boxplotViewer` function aims to compare cell enrichment of a cluster across several biological conditions.
+The `boxplotViewer()` function aims to compare cell enrichment of a cluster across several biological conditions.
 Biological `conditions` are encoded in a named vector with samples in rownames providing correspondence with a biological condition (numeric or character are allowed).
 The abundance could be displayed based on the percentage across all clusters or based on the number of cells using the `use.percentages = FALSE` parameter (TRUE by default).

 *This function returns a list of plots (one by selected cluster)*